Controlling the Starting of the Citrix Desktop Service (BrokerAgent)

 Function XDPing {

-# To test if the Broker service is reachable, listening and processing requests on its configured port,
+# It tests whether the Broker service is reachable, listening and processing requests on its configured port.

 param(